gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v1.0.1.0  2013/11/14 Gave the calculator outputs a smaller border and made them black (used to be white). v1.0.0.0  2013/11/14 Core Javascript code added (in folder /js/), basic calculator functionality works. v0.2.0.0  2013/11/12 Added more CSS to style the candy-calc tables.
+v1.0.2.0  2013/11/14 candy-calc now loads jQuery if it has not already been loaded.
+Fixed some code indenting issues.
+All debug messages now get turned off if debug is set to false.
+Moved knockout, MathJax, qTip includes into candy-calc.js rather than making the user include these manually. v1.0.1.0  2013/11/14 Gave the calculator outputs a smaller border and made them black (used to be white). v1.0.0.0  2013/11/14 Core Javascript code added (in folder /js/), basic calculator functionality works. v0.2.0.0  2013/11/12 Added more CSS to style the candy-calc tables.
 Centered all columns except the description column.
 Made the input box smaller.
 Made the table width a percentage of the parent element rather than a fixed pixel width.